Logo West End

-History & heritage
+History

-West End was founded in 1947 in Leiden as a repair business for combustion engines.
+West End Technologies was founded in 1947 in Leiden as a repair business for combustion engines.
 Besides maintenance and minor jobs, we noted a growing need for the manufacture of replacement parts.
 That is why we developed into a machine works and invested in knowledge and experience in production technology.
 The confidence of our customers encouraged us to invest more in new instruments and possibilities, including the training of employees.
 This confidence led to larger and more extensive assignments and diversification into new markets.

 Our refurbishment department is still an important section of our family business.